Joko Widodo: Foreign policy

-Before Jokowi's election, Indonesia's foreign policy under former president SBY was moulded by the mission statement, "A thousand friends and zero enemies".
+Prior to Jokowi's election, Indonesia's foreign policy was shaped by his predecessor's statement, "a thousand friends and zero enemies."
 Jokowi has mandated a three-pronged policy of maintaining Indonesia's sovereignty, enhancing the protection of Indonesian citizens, and intensifying economic diplomacy.
+The Indonesian foreign policy under his tenure has been described as "pragmatic and inward-looking," with a focus on economic development and attracting investment.
+Throughout his ten years in office, he did not attend a single session of the United Nations General Assembly, although he did gave two address it virtually in 2020 and 2021.